Oats are the kind of food you buy knowing they last for ages. You don’t have to worry about them, and you’ll eat them eventually.

 The truth is that both raw oatmeal (oats) and cooked oatmeal can go bad.

-If, on the contrary, you decided to make a big batch of cooked oatmeal and you are wondering how long you can keep it in the fridge for: the answer is 4-6 days.
+If, on the contrary, you decide to make a big batch of cooked oatmeal and you are wondering how long you can keep it in the fridge: the answer is 4-6 days.

 If you left your cooked oatmeal outside of the fridge for over 2 hours (at room temperature), it’s time to throw it away.